 A while back my friend had a happy hour at her house, and she served a Mediterranean-inspired dip.
 She’s a funny person, my friend.
-She claims to hate cooking, but she always serves the best and prettiest food, and even offers signature cocktails.
+She claims to hate cooking, but she always serves the best and prettiest food, and always offers unique, signature cocktails.

 She’s also an expert at entertaining – to the point that once she had pressed fresh flowers between glass plates for a spring girls’ lunch at her home.
 I think she’s in Martha-Stewart-wanna-be denial…

 Most of us are familiar with the 7-layer dip; sometimes the number varies.
 It’s Mexican, or Mexican-American, and typically contains layers of refried beans, guacamole, tomatoes, salsa, sour cream, maybe seasoned ground beef, and so forth.
 If you love all of those ingredients, then you would love the dip, served with tortilla chips and margaritas.

 My creative friend, however, was inspired by a recipe she’d seen in a magazine, and created a multi-layered dip using Mediterranean ingredients.
 It was fabulous.

 We can’t find the recipe, so I’m creating this version with my own favorite ingredients from that part of the world.
 Whatever you use, you just can’t go wrong.

 Kalamata olives, sliced

 Begin with having a plate or shallow bowl for serving.
 Place the white bean dip or hummus on the serving dish.
 I have had decent store-bought hummus, but I simply made a garlicky white bean dip.
 Smooth out the white bean dip.

 Prepare the cucumber by removing the seeds.
 This can be done with a knife, or simply with a melon baller or small spoon.
 Cut up the cucumber and place on paper towels to drain.